Royal Philatelic Society London: History

 The society was founded on 10 April 1869 at a meeting at 93 Great Russell Street in the rooms of the stamp dealer J.C.
 Wilson.
 The first officers elected were the president, Sir Daniel Cooper, the vice-president, Frederick A. Philbrick, and the secretary, W. Dudley Atlee.
 The committee comprised Edward Loines Pemberton, Charles W. Viner, Thomas F. Erskine, Joseph Speranza, and W. E. Hayns.

 Permission to use the prefix "Royal" was granted by King Edward VII in November 1906.

-Prince George, the Duke of York (future George V), was an enthusiastic stamp collector.
+Prince George, Duke of York (the future King George V), was an enthusiastic stamp collector.
 He served as honorary vice-president of the society from 1893 to 1910.
 His father, King Edward VII, had a large stamp collection that he gave to Prince George, which became known as the Royal Philatelic Collection.
 When he was crowned King, George V stayed with the Society as its royal patron.
-His second son, George VI, continued to expand the royal collection.
+His second son, King George VI, continued to expand the royal collection.

-The former patron was Her Majesty Queen Elizabeth II.
+The former patron was Queen Elizabeth II.
 Every September, at a special meeting of the society, part of the Royal Philatelic Collection is displayed by its keeper.
-Queen Elizabeth was not known to be a philatelist herself, but the royal family has maintained and added to the collection passed down by Edward VII.
+Queen Elizabeth II was not known to be a philatelist herself, but the royal family has maintained and added to the collection passed down by Edward VII.

 The organisation celebrated its 150th anniversary in 2019.
 The anniversary was marked by a visit from its patron, Queen Elizabeth II, on 26 November 2019 when she opened the Society's new Headquarters in Abchurch Lane, London EC4.

 Membership

 "The Royal," as it is known, has 2,200 members in dozens of countries, with the highest numbers of members in the United Kingdom and the United States.
 Members are of two classes, fellows and members.
-Fellows are entitled to use the post-nominals "FRPSL".
+Fellows are entitled to use the post-nominals "FRPSL" (Fellow of the Royal Philatelic Society London).

 Fellows are elected from members based on service to the society and to philately.
 The society publishes a journal, The London Philatelist, which includes articles, book reviews, society news, advertisements, and other items.